| Title: | Causal Inference for Qualitative Outcomes |

 and constructs the predicted values .
 It then uses these predicted values in the second-stage regressions:

-.
+The OLS estimate of is then our estimate of .
 Standard errors are computed using conventional procedures and used to construct

 conventional confidence intervals.
-All of this is done by calling the
+All of this is done by calling the ivreg function.

-An object of class causalQual
+An object of class causalQual.

 Riccardo Di Francesco